behu-kea/dat20-classes/week-8/thymeleaf.md

 ### Installing Thymeleaf

-Then initializing your new project, add the `spring-boot-starter-thymeleaf` using the Spring Initializr
+When initializing your new project, add the `spring-boot-starter-thymeleaf` using the Spring Initializr